Recently added item(s)

 Cane tips should be replaced regularly to ensure your safety and balance.

 Look for a walking cane made of strong and durable materials.
 Aluminum canes are typically lighter than wooden canes.

 Folding canes, like Switch Sticks, are great for travel and public outings because they easily fold up and fit in your bag or purse.

 Nowadays, canes come in various fun colors and stylish designs compared to traditional brown canes of the past.
 There are even patterned covers you can slip onto your cane as a fun accessory.

 Most canes can support at least 250 lbs.
 Look for a bariatric or heavy duty cane if you need extra support.

 We carry a large selection of walking canes to accommodate all persons with limited mobility.
 If you still need help choosing a cane, please call us at 1-888-986-0660 Monday-Friday from 8 a.m. to 6 p.m.

 Standard canes work well for people who need a little added support for their everyday mobility.
 Folding canes are perfect for anyone who is on the go and needs a cane they can store and take anywhere.
 Read More

-We also carry a full selection of specialty canes including the Pathlighter lighted cane with a built in light.
+We also carry a full selection of specialty canes including the Drive Folding Cane with Glowing Grip.
 Designer canes give an added flare for someone who wants to stand out in the sea of gray canes.
 Our gel grip canes provide added comfort for frequent cane users.